 Hybrid Workforce Skills And Challenges

-Hybrid work arrangements have grown in popularity after employees across industries experienced the benefits of remote work.
+Hybrid work arrangements have grown in popularity however, organizations are also facing challenges of a hybrid workplace, including communication hurdles and maintaining a cohesive company culture.
 The hybrid workplace model combines in-house and remote work to give employees the flexibility and support they need to work productively.
 Hybrid employees also enjoy more autonomy and a better work-life balance.
 So it’s no surprise that industries across the globe are hopping on the hybrid work model train!

 And while there are many benefits associated with the hybrid model, there are also some challenges.

-Here are three challenges of a hybrid work environment:
+Here are three challenges of hybrid work environments:

 1. Communication

-One of the challenges facing hybrid work environments is effective communication.
-This is because some people may feel more comfortable communicating and collaborating via screens while others don’t.
+One of the challenges facing employees working from home is effective communication.
+This is because some people may feel more comfortable communicating and collaborating via screens, while others don’t.
 Additionally, hybrid teams have to find a way to communicate efficiently when working remotely.
-Fortunately, the right instant messaging platforms can help teams do this.
+Fortunately, the right instant messaging platforms can help teams overcome communication challenges.

 2. Coordination